Berwick station to Exceat: 14km (8.7 miles)

 The George Inn in Alfriston (01323 870 319) 9.3km/5.8 miles into the walk, or 6.6km/4.1 miles by Option A) the Alternative start, is one of several pub options in this picturesque village.
 This characterful pub has a charming garden, which makes it popular in summer

 Alfriston Village Stores also has everything you would need for a picnic, including a wonderful delicatessen selling pies and flans

-On Option A) the Alternative start only, you can also stop for an early lunch at the Rose Cottage pub (01323 870 377) in Alciston village.
-Only 3km (1.8 miles) into the walk, it is a charming country pub, with outside tables and an interesting menu, and is less busy on hot summer days than the pubs in Alfriston.
-It serves food from 12-2pm daily.
-Also very charming, and with a lovely garden, is the Cricketer's Arms (01323 870 469) in Berwick village, 5.2km (3.2 miles) into the walk, which serves food from 12pm to 9pm daily, except Monday to Fridays October to March when it serves food from 12pm to 2.15pm and from 6.15pm to 9pm.
+On Option a) the Alternative start a possible early lunch stop is the Cricketer's Arms (01323 870 469) in Berwick village, 5.2km (3.2 miles) into the walk, which serves food from 12pm to 9pm daily, except Monday to Fridays October to March when it serves food from 12pm to 2.15pm and from 6.15pm to 9pm.

 Alfriston Village Stores also sells a selection of homemade cakes, and does takeaway tea and coffee.